roger-zhang-eng/CityWeatherDemo/README.md

 - Cocoapod 1.8.4

 ## Installation Steps
 - Open CityWeatherDemo.xcworkspace by Xcode.
+(If project is not complete after opening by Xcode, please run 'pod install')

 ## Highlight functions
 - The latest city weather info and Search records will be stored in app permanently.
 Next app launch, the last city weather info is displayed first without network api call.